-Programs and specific areas of work include American Legion Baseball, the National High School Oratorical Contest, Junior Shooting Sports, the Junior Law Cadet program, Boys State and Boys Nation, support for Boy Scouts of America, U.S. flag education and protection, support for Junior ROTC, voter awareness, and naturalization and citizenship of immigrants, along with a number of scholarship programs.
+Programs and specific areas of work include American Legion Baseball, the National High School Oratorical Contest, Junior Shooting Sports, the Junior Law Cadet program, Boys State and Boys Nation, support for Boy Scouts of America, U.S. flag education and protection, voter awareness, and naturalization and citizenship of immigrants, along with a number of scholarship programs.

 The American Legion Child Welfare Foundation was incorporated in 1954 as a distinct grant-awarding fund within the organization.
 Each year, the foundation awards over $500,000 to non-profits that disseminate information aimed to enhance the physical, mental, emotional and spiritual welfare of children.
 Information for donors, grant seekers and supporters of the foundation can be found at www.legion.org/childwelfare.
 Also on the site is a list of the current year’s CWF grant recipients.

 A full commission provides guidance to the Convention & Meetings Division, which plans and executes the organization’s annual national convention, along with a number of meetings and conferences throughout the year.